aniruddha-ga/simple-web-scan-script/README.md

 1. **NVD (National Vulnerability Database)**
 2. **CVE Details**

-Enter the number corresponding to your choice to fetch vulnerabilities for the open ports.
+Enter the number corresponding to your choice to fetch vulnerabilities for the open ports and add Token in the code for CVE Details.

 ## Important Notes